Psalms For Life

 or wicked hands exclude me.

-12 Look!
+12 Behold!

-Those who made evil their trade lie face down
+Those who made evil their trade

-overthrown, never to rise again.
+never to rise again.

 Biblically, the temple is God’s earthly residence, from which he provides lavishly for his people.
-But in another sense, the whole world was created as his temple, and he provides lavishly for all throughout creation.
+But in another sense, the whole world was created to be his temple, and he provides for all in it.
 He gives life and light to all humanity.
-And the light of his face lights up his people’s faces especially.
+He provides shelter, provision, and life to all in his household, and the light of his face lights up their faces especially.

 With Eden in mind throughout, David knows evil will either crush him or be crushed.
 So he asks God to continue to show his people mercy and faithfulness and protect him from his enemies’ attempts to crush and disenfranchise him.
-And so sure is he that God will act on his behalf that he can already see his enemies’ downfall.
+And so sure is he that God will act on his behalf that he can already picture his enemies’ downfall.

 In your free moments, meditate on these words: